Puget Sound Salmon Forecasts 2023

 Rare three-peat la ninas and recent big el ninos

-You can take a look at the above graphs and stack it side by side with salmon run sizes and see that they correlate fairly well if sometimes off by a year or two.
-We’ve experienced a rare triple La Niña event over the past 3 years which is characterized by a colder and wetter winter and cooler water in the ocean, and an ocean upwelling which allows nutrient rich water to rise and mix with the warmer water on the surface.
+You can take a look at the above graphs and stack them side by side with salmon run sizes and see that they correlate fairly well if sometimes off by a year or two.
+We’ve experienced a rare triple La Niña event over the past 3 years which is characterized by a colder and wetter winter cooler water in the ocean, and an ocean upwelling that allows nutrient-rich water to rise and mix with the warmer water on the surface.

 The net result of this is an extremely healthy and productive ocean food web that salmon benefit from enormously throughout their time spent in marine environments.